SchumacherFM/blog-cs/content/posts/2014-12-21-dynamic-pages-with-gohugo.md

 My idea is: Import any JSON or CSV from any local file or URL and make the JSON or CSV content available in a [shortcode](http://gohugo.io/extras/shortcodes/).

-The Go code is currently in my [fork](https://github.com/SchumacherFM/hugo/blob/dynamicJsonShortCodes/hugolib/shortcode.go#L130).
+The Go code is currently in my [fork shortcode_resources.go](https://github.com/SchumacherFM/hugo/blob/dynamicJsonShortCodes/hugolib%2Fshortcode_resources.go#L87).
 Mainly to do some more refactor before sending a PR.
 I'm not quite happy with the code but it works.
 Any suggestions someone?
 Also tests are missing ...
 8-|